Spinal Cord Injuries Australia

-Spinal Cord Injuries Australia (SCIA) is a non-government organisation which provides advocacy and services to people with spinal cord injury (paraplegia, quadriplegia) and similar conditions.
+Spinal Cord Injuries Australia (SCIA) is an Australian non-government organisation providing advocacy and services to people with spinal cord injury (paraplegia, quadriplegia) and similar conditions.

 History

 SCIA was established in 1967 as the Australian Quadriplegic Association (AQA) by a group of patients in Prince Henry Hospital in Sydney, Australia.
 They were unable to leave hospital because there was no accommodation or services to support them in the community.
 AQA was renamed in 2003.

 Under SCIA's constitution at least 50% of its board of directors must have a spinal cord injury or similar condition.

 The founding members were Trevor Annetts, Tom Clarke, Graeme Dunne, David Fox, Peter Harris, George Mamo, Jim McGrath, Robert McKenzie, Alan Moore, John Munday, Cecil Murr, Brian Shirt, Paul Sorgo, Stan Wanless, and Warren Mowbray.
 David Fox was the first president.
 They were encouraged to set up an organisation by social worker Gary Garrison, supported by Dr George Burniston.

 They were successful in securing accommodation at Bon Accord Nursing Home in Coogee and later established Ashton House in Maroubra.
 AQA developed a number of other supported group accommodation residences and transitional accommodation services.